vlonee7/BannerOps/README.md

 On Windows, extract the zip and run `bo.exe` instead.
 Then open http://localhost:8088 in your browser.

-## Pricing

-BannerOps is a paid product with two plans: $19.99/mo for up to 5 servers, and $39.99/mo for unlimited servers with white-label and API access.
-A license key activates your plan; the same binary is used either way.

 Grab a license at https://bannerops.net

 ## Community